The Asset Manager assists with the removal and redistribution of equipment and furnishings which are unwanted but still usable.

-Surplus property that cannot be “reused” on campus will be processed through the New York State Office of General Services.
-If the equipment was purchased with State Funds, it will first be offered to State Institutions for a period of 7 days.
-If no one is interested, the property will next be offered to State Municipalities for a period of 7 days.
-If there are still no takers, the equipment will be auctioned on E-Bay and the proceeds will revert to the State.
-On the other hand, if the equipment was purchased with Special Revenue Funds (not State Funds), the items will go directly to E-Bay and auctioned for a period of 7 days.
+Surplus property in fair or better condition that cannot be reused on campus will be offered to other SUNY campuses via the SUNY Property Control Coordinators listserv.
+Items not claimed within one week are then processed through the New York State Office of General Services.
+If the equipment was purchased with State funds, it will be offered to State agencies for a period of 7 days.
+If another State agency does not express interest, the property will next be offered to municipalities for a period of 7 days.
+If there are still no takers, the equipment will be auctioned on eBay and the proceeds will revert to the State.
+If the equipment was purchased with Special Revenue, rather than State, funds the items will go directly to eBay and auctioned for a period of 7 days.
 In this case, the proceeds will return to the University.